TheDrizzyWay/Store-Manager/README.md

 ## Store Manager API

-Version 1 (v1) of the Fast-Food-Fast API is hosted on Heroku at: `https://safe-temple-72859.herokuapp.com/api/v1` and has the following endpoints.
+Version 1 (v1) of the Fast-Food-Fast API is hosted on Heroku at: `[https://safe-temple-72859.herokuapp.com/api/v1](https://safe-temple-72859.herokuapp.com/api/v1)` and has the following endpoints;

 ### Users Endpoints